Visiting the Fairy Bridge of Glen Creran & Photography Guide

 The Camera Equipment I Used

-Below, I delve into how I shot the scene using four different locations and include the Fairy Bridge of Glen Creran photos.
+Below, I delve into how I shot the scene using four different locations to include the bridge.

 (Portrait shot without long exposure)